Malignant-18/Winify/README.md

 Fork and PR, we'll follow up and accept contributions
 ## Supporting
 Just starring the repo would be enough!
 It'd do nothing but motivate!
+## Requirements
+Ensure the contract is valid and check deployer account for requisite testnet eth Confirm if pinata uploading into IPFS is stable or not
+## Backend Connection
+Currently backend is down.